What To Know About Setting Boundaries In Relationships

 • It controls or manipulates others.
 A boundary may be unhealthy if it’s used to force someone to act a certain way rather than to protect mental health and well-being.

 • It is too rigid or inflexible.
-Relationships and boundaries may change over time.
+Boundaries may change over the course of a relationship.
 If a boundary is inflexible, it may become unreasonable.

 • It leads to isolation.
 If a boundary prevents one party from building or maintaining other relationships or friendships, it may be unreasonable.